fronteirai/openclaw-course/README.md

-# Frontier AI — OpenClaw Course
+# Fronteir AI — OpenClaw Course

 This repository is the official GitHub home for the **Frontier AI OpenClaw Course**.
 It ships everything you need to follow along with the curriculum and experiment with the same tooling demonstrated in the lessons.